joeygrable94/PythonTraining/Py2-PCAP-30-03-Modules-1-4.md

 `pip install -U name` → updates previously installed package `pip uninstall name` → uninstalls previously installed package

-## Module 2: Strings, Strings and List Methods, and Exceptions
+## Module 2: Strings, String Operations and Methods, and Python Exceptions and Errors

 ### `Strings` in Computer Systems

 *Computers store characters as numbers.* There is more than one possible way of encoding characters, but only some of them gained worldwide popularity and are commonly used in IT:

 - ASCII (used mainly to encode the Latin alphabet and some of its derivates)
 - UNICODE (able to encode virtually all alphabets being used by humans)